tmorg46/uneven_bars/README.md

 # Uneven Bars?
-Looking for Evidence of Environmental Microaggression Theory in NCAA Women’s Gymnastics
+Using Women's Gymnastics Scores to Look for Environmental Microaggression Effects in the NCAA

 This code is pending an update, as we are now incorporating scraped data into our paper.
 Please excuse our look during redesign :)